cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 ##10.
 One size does not fit all
 Finally, you need to realize that working remotely is a skill.
 And like any skill it takes practice, patience, and perseverance before you are good at it.
 The pro-tips in this article are things that work for me - but they might not work for you.
 Make sure you take some time to figure out what works best for you before you run back to office life.

-That being said, working from home isn't for everyone.
+Conversely, working from home isn't for everyone.
 It is OK to admit if remote working doesn't work for you.
-We all go through different stages of life and have different needs - both personally and professionally.
-Taking some time to step back and reevaluate what works for you and what doesn't is imperative to both your short-term and long-term mental happiness.
+We all have different needs - both personally and professionally.
+Taking some time to step back and reevaluate what works for you and what doesn't is imperative to both your short- and long-term happiness.

 <blockquote>It is common sense to take a method and try it.
 If it fails, admit it frankly and try another.
 But above all, try something.<br><p class="float-right">- Franklin D. Roosevelt</p></blockquote>